miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 flat region, or several local optima with deceiving gradient information), which also allow us to detect the strengths and weaknesses of our black box optimizers. -->

-# Model metrology (or best practices when it comes to benchmarking)
+# Model metrology (or best practices for benchmarking)

 <!-- [talking about Saxon's work] -->
 Saxon et al. gave me the language to formulate exactly what we are doing wrong: these